telehash/TMesh/TMesh.md

 Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
 They also do not need CRC as all telehash packets have authentication bytes included for integrity verification.

-If the chunk-encoded encrypted payload does not fill the fixed 64 byte frame the remaining bytes must contain additional data so as to not reveal the payload size.
+A single fixed 64 byte payload can transmitted during each window in an epoch, this is called a `knock`.
+If the un-encrypted payload does not fill the full 64 byte frame the remaining bytes must contain additional data so as to not reveal the actual payload size.

 > WIP - determine a standard filler data format that will add additional dynamically sized error correction, explore taking advantage of the fact that the inner and outer bitstreams are encrypted and bias-free (Gaussian distribution divergence?), the last byte should always duplicate the first/length to ensure differentiation between payload/filler

 ### MAC

-There is no mote addressing or other metadata included in the encoded bytes, no framing other than the length of the payload.
-The uniqueness of the timing and signalling of each epoch is the mote addressing mechanism.
+There is no mote addressing or other metadata included in the transmitted bytes, including there being no framing outside of the encrypted ciphertext in a knock.
+The uniqueness of each epoch's timing and PHY encoding is the only mote addressing mechanism.

-One epoch is also a private encrypted session between the two motes, where the epoch's 16 bytes are first SHA-256 hashed and the resulting 32 byte digest is appended with the current link routing token and then SHA-256 hashed again.
-The resulting digest is then used as the AES-128 key and the current count of total windows since the first sync is used as the IV.
-All payloads are encrypted before transmission regardless of if they are already encrypted.
+Every epoch is a unique private encrypted session between the two motes, with a shared private key generated from the epoch ID and other state data depending on the context.
+All payloads are AES-128 encrypted again before transmission regardless of if they are already encrypted via telehash.

-Additional MAC-only packet types are defined for exchanging the current set of epochs active between any two motes.
-An additional pre-set `sync` mode is defined for bootstrapping motes from scratch or if they loose sync.
+Additional MAC-only packet types are defined for re-synchronizing two motes and enabling a discovery mode for initial pairing.

-Each mote should actively make use of multiple epochs with more efficient options to optimize the overall energy usage.
+Each mote should actively make use of multiple epochs to another mote and include more efficient options to optimize the overall energy usage.
 Every mote advertises their current energy resource level as a `z-index` as an additional mesh optimization strategy.

 ### Mesh